derek-watson14/Thunderstruck/Project_Planning/PAGE_TESTING.md

 ## Title: My Decks
 - **Description:** This page is a homepage for users once they are logged into their account, this page will list out all of the decks the user has created.
 - **Parameters:** user_id `/mydecks?userid=<user_id>`
-- **Data:** GET: user decks (name, card count), email, user id
+- **Data:** GET: user decks (name), email, user id
 - **Link Destinations:** Deck_Overview | Homepage_Login (upon logout)
 - **Tests:**

 1. Does the page title "My Decks" properly render?
 2. Does the css formatting properly render?
-3. Does the page display the following options: Select Deck, Create Deck, Explore Decks
 3. If the user has not created any Decks, they should not see any Decks.
 4. If the user has created 1 Deck, that deck should be listed.
-We should see buttons to "View Deck" or "Edit Deck"
 5. If the user has created 2 Decks, both decks should be listed.
-We should see buttons to "View Deck" or "Edit Deck"
-6. Does the "Select Deck" button bring the user to "Deck Overview" page for the correct Deck?
+6. Does selecting a deck bring the user to "Deck Overview" page for the correct Deck?
 7. When you click "log-out," are you actually logged-out?

 **Mockup:**